hfroot/zzz/README.md

     * phone activity
 To classify data gathered, the user will be asked to classify their sleep quality (binary?) either through the app or simply let us know.

+App as an informer:
+* Make suggestions for improving current environment
+* Display graphically what are the biggest issues for the user
+* Display more detailed info on any given night - one graph with sleep movement and environment tracking, nice display of daytime activities that could have affected it through icons

-App as an active aid.
+App as an active aid:
-* Mini meditation exercises to be performed before bed
+* Mini meditation exercises to be performed before bed (look to BreathEasy?)
 * Suggestion for last coffee/activity of the day (potential with integrating with the previous coffee app?)
 * Use haptic feedback on watch to slow the heart beat
+* Alarm clock integration

 ## Timeline and milestones
 The deadlines are as follows, the ones I suggest are in italics and obviously up for changing: